History

 In January of 2011 the Heat family and the baseball world was dealt a blow when Chief Twyman suddenly passed away.
 Chief was a good man and did a lot for the community and the game of baseball.
 Rick Twyman along with the Twyman family will be living the Heat dream in memory of Chief.
 We lost A Great Man, a loving father, and a supportive General Manager.
 Chief will be greatly missed, but not forgotten.

 Twyman and coaching staff run a structured and disciplined operation.
-They expect their players to represent the community of Wellington and the sponsors with dignity and integrity.
+They expect their players to represent the community of and the sponsors with dignity and integrity.
 The players are taught a sense of community as they play ball in the city of Wellington.
 They learn that the community and the investors gave them the exposure they might not have been given elsewhere.